gettek/terraform-azurerm-policy-as-code/modules/set_assignment/README.md

     data.azurerm_management_group.team_a.id
   ]

-  non_compliance_message = "Example non-compliance message will be used as opposed to default policy error" }
+  non_compliance_message = "Display this non-compliance message as opposed to a less informal policy error" }
 ```